The award | How you will study | Study duration | Course start | Domestic course fees | International course fees |

 Engineering Institute of Technology

-Find out moreGraduate Diploma of Engineering Maintenance Management
+Find out moreGraduate Diploma in Building and Construction Information Management

 Find out moreThere are 164 other courses listed from University of Galway.
 A selection of these are displayed below: